Jahnavi20/Buy-and-Hold-Vs-Momentum-Trading-using-Modern-Portfolio-Theory/README.md

 * The MT strategy is based on the crossing points of the moving averages.
 * For example if we considered the moving averages of 9 days and 21 days, buy operations are triggered when the 9-day moving average becomes larger than the 21-day moving average, and sell operations are triggered when the 21-day moving average becomes larger than the 9-day moving average.
 * The goal is to identify good parameters for a momentum trading strategy tailored for a portfolio identified by the MPT model.
-* We used 5 Momentum Trading Strategies:
+* We have considered 5 different pairs of moving averages for the selected portfolio:

   1. 9-Day/21-Day Moving Average Strategy
   2. 5-Day/13-Day Moving Average Strategy